Emergency Pediatric Dentist — Chesterfield, MO

 Fast & Effective Emergency Treatment

 In the midst of a dental emergency, it can be difficult to make the best decision for your child’s oral and overall health.
 That’s why it’s always a good idea to have the phone number of a trusted specialist, like Dr. Sedighi, with you at all times.
-When you call our dental office for emergency kids' dentistry in Chesterifeld, MO, we’ll provide you with over-the-phone first-aid guidance and make sure that you know how to take care of your child’s mouth until you reach our dental office and we can provide them with necessary treatment.
+When you call our dental office for emergency dental care in Chesterfield, we’ll provide you with over-the-phone first-aid guidance and make sure that you know how to take care of your child’s mouth until you reach our dental office, and we can provide them with necessary treatment.
+To learn more about our services, continue reading or give our office a call today!

-Why Choose Homer Sedighi, D.M.D. for Emergency Kid’s Dentistry?
+Why Choose Homer Sedighi, D.M.D. for Emergency Dental Care?

 - Convenient Dental Office Hours